All plan types/levels | |

 Finding Workspace IDs

-To find a workspace ID:
+To find a workspace ID :

-Open your Airtable account overview.
+Open your Airtable workspace section.

 Finding IDs in the admin panel